-The opera was eventually produced in October 1951, following the performance of excerpts by the Portland [Oregon] Symphony in February 1949.
-Rothko’s friend Louis Kaufman, who was also friends with David Tamkin, recalled that Rothko worked on stage designs and costumes for The Dybbuk, but that Tamkin couldn’t afford them [Kaufman, interviewed by David Breslin, November 3, 1986, James E. B. Breslin Research Archive on Mark Rothko, 2003.M.23, The Getty Research Institute, Los Angeles, CA].
+The opera was eventually produced by the New York City Opera in October 1951, following the performance of excerpts by the Portland [Oregon] Symphony in February 1949.
+Rothko’s friend Louis Kaufman, who was also friends with David Tamkin, recalled that Rothko worked on stage designs and costumes for The Dybbuk, but that Tamkin couldn’t afford them [Louis Kaufman, interviewed by James Breslin, November 3, 1986, James E. B. Breslin Research Archive on Mark Rothko, 2003.M.23, The Getty Research Institute, Los Angeles, CA].
 Kaufman believed Rothko’s work on the stage designs took place in 1949–1950, although he may have conflated the dates of the later production with the earlier competition.
 The notices for the opera’s premiere on October 4, 1951, list Mstislav Dobujinsky as the set designer, with costumes by Ruth Morley.
 We know that in the late 1930s Rothko submitted to several design competitions.
 Therefore, if the current drawing relates to The Dybbuk, it seems more likely that it dates from the competition prior to the opera’s cancellation in 1939 than to its eventual production in 1951.